Crowdsourced Testing Guide with Best Crowd Testing Companies

 How to Avoid Failures in Crowdsource testing

-Sometimes “Crowdsourcing goes wrong” and expectations comes out as unexpected
+Sometimes “Crowdsourcing goes wrong” and results don’t come out as expected.

-Such failures can be avoided by keeping few points in mind:
+Such failures can be avoided by keeping a few points in mind.

-• Be specific in expectations from the testers and provide detailed instructions of what is to be done.
+• Be specific on expectations from the testers and provide detailed instructions on what is to be done.

-• Avoid miscommunication or communication gap with a crowd.
+• Avoid miscommunication or communication gaps with the crowd.

 • FAQs should be self-explanatory to avoid the flood of questions email.

-• Recruit right testers and put a check on the work quality delivered to meet client’s requirement and trust.
+• Recruit right testers and put a check on the quality of work delivered to meet the client’s requirements and trust.

 • Make the project task more challenging and interactive.
-The reward for the efforts and quality delivered to maintain tester’s trust and interest.
+A reward for the effort and quality delivered to maintain the tester’s trust and interest.

 We have seen various aspects of CT throughout this article.
-Many testers think to build a second career in Crow QA Testing.
+Many testers are thinking of building a second career in Crow QA Testing.

-Suggested below are few checks that should be kept in mind while choosing Crowdsource testing as a career:
+We suggest a few checks that should be kept in mind when choosing Crowdsource testing as a career:

-• Opt for right Company which gives you more options and flexibility.
+• Opt for right company which will provide you with more options and flexibility.

-• Testing assignments are not always available or say testing assignment cannot always be matching your skills.
-So, enrol in multiple CT companies to determine which best suits your conditions.
+• Testing assignments are not always available or say testing assignments cannot always match your skills.
+Enrol in multiple CT companies to determine which best suits your condition.

 • Money should not be the only factor.
 Testers should be passionate enough regarding their work to prove their worthiness for the work.

 • Don’t take multiple projects at the same time as this may end up randomizing the work with no proper output.
-Opt for only as much where you can go an extra mile to deliver best results.
+Opt for only as much where you can go the extra mile to deliver the best results.

-• Participate in CT discussions, read articles, attend conferences, etc. This will strengthen your career as well as builds your confidence.
+• Participate in CT discussions, read articles, attend conferences, etc. This will strengthen your career as well as build your confidence.

 Conclusion

-Thus we can conclude, Crowdsourced Testing is the most reliable, cost-effective and fast way to determine product’s quality, making it bug-free.
-It’s a unique way of involving hired consultants, skilled users and professionals for testing diverse applications under real-world conditions.
+Thus we can conclude, Crowdsourced Testing is the most reliable, cost-effective and fast way to determine product’s quality and make it bug-free.
+It’s a unique way of involving hired consultants, skilled users and professionals to test diverse applications under real-world conditions.

-Testing applications with user’s perspective and with the real crowd under real-world conditions is the best way to build successful software.
+Testing applications from a user’s perspective and with a real crowd under real-world conditions is the best way to build successful software.

-Crowd Testing can be proved as very effective in finding UI based and configuration based defects before Production release of any application.
-So, it acts as complementary testing prior to the production release of any product.
-Thus it works as an addition to a testing team of any organization but should not be thought as a replacement for testing team.
+Crowd Testing can be proven very effective in finding UI based and configuration based defects before Production release of any application.
+This acts as complementary testing prior to the production release of any product.
+Thus, it works as an addition to the testing team of any organization but should not be thought of as a replacement for the testing team.

 Let us know if you need more information on any topic that is not covered here.
-Feel free to suggest good Crowdsourcing sites if you know.
+Feel free to suggest good Crowdsourcing sites if you know any.
+Post your feedback in the comments section below.
+We would love to hear from you.

 Recommended Reading